Evanidus14/Aldrnari-Gamepad-Setup/README.md

 #### Engarde
 - KeyButton
-  - Modifier - Left Shift (It should default to this)
+  - Modifier - (Use your controller for this button) Set it to R1/RB.
+It will say LB is what mapped but worry not, this is intended.
   - Power Attack Key - ]
   - Defensive Action Key - \